reincas/Lanthanide/README.md

 ## Spectroscopic parameters

-The line strengths are often used to calculate the dimensionless oscillator strength of a transition $i\to j$ in absorption or emission:
+The line strengths are typically used to calculate the dimensionless oscillator strength of a transition $i\to j$ in absorption or emission:

 $$